Prince Albert (genital piercing): Jewelry

-Prince Albert piercings are typically pierced at either 12 or 10g (2 or 2.5mm).
-They are often (gradually) stretched soon after, with jewelry within the 8g to 2g (3mm to 6.5mm) range being the most popular.
+Prince Albert piercings are typically pierced at either 12 or 10g (2 or 2.5mm) or up to 5mm (4g) or a safe maximum of 6mm (2g).
+They are often (gradually) stretched soon after, with jewelry within the 8g to 00g (3mm to 10mm) range being the most popular.
 One of the reasons not to perform the initial piercing at a small diameter (16g or 14g) or otherwise to immediately stretch it to 10g or 8g using a taper is to prevent the 'cheese-cutter effect', although personal preference and individual anatomy also play a role in these decisions.

-Further stretching to sizes 0 or 00g (8 or 9mm) and larger is not uncommon.
+Further stretching to sizes 0 or 00g (8 or 10mm) and larger is not fairly common.
+This may be due to a lack of jewellery options in the 1g (7mm) size, leaving a large jump between 2g (6mm) and 0g (8mm).
 If a sufficiently heavy barbell or ring is worn continuously, a mild form of 'auto-stretching' can be observed.
-This means that stretching to a larger gauge is easier and might not require a taper.
+This means that stretching to a larger gauge is easier and might not require a taper..
+While stretching, it's critical that there is 12 mm of tissue between the piercing hole and urethra to avoid splitting of the urethra with complications.

 While most wearers find that PAs are comfortable to wear and rarely remove them, even during sex, some individuals have found that extremely large or heavy jewelry is uncomfortable to wear for long periods or interferes with the sexual functioning of the penis.

 Jewelry suitably worn in a Prince Albert piercing includes the circular barbell, curved barbell, captive bead, segment ring, and the prince's wand.
 Curved barbells used for PA piercings are worn such that one ball sits on the lower side of the penis and the other ball sits at the urethral opening.
 This type of jewelry prevents discomfort that can come from larger jewelry moving around during daily wear.

 History and culture

 The origin of this piercing is unknown.
-Many theories suggest that the piercing was used to secure the penis in some manner, rather than having a sexual or cultural purpose.
 Genital piercings appeared in the Kama Sutra as a way of enhancing sexual pleasure.

 In modern times, the Prince Albert piercing was popularized by Jim Ward in the early 1970s.
 In West Hollywood, Ward met Richard Simonton (aka Doug Malloy) and Fakir Musafar.
 Malloy published a pamphlet in which he concocted fanciful histories of genital piercings in particular.
 These apocryphal tales—which included the notion that Albert, the Prince Consort invented the piercing that shares his name in order to tame the appearance of his large penis in tight trousers—are widely circulated as urban legend.
 No historical proof of their veracity has been located independent of Malloy's assertions.

 Like many other male genital piercings, it had a history of practice in gay male subculture in the twentieth century.
 It became more prominently known when body piercing expanded in the late 1970s and was gradually embraced by popular culture.